zohreh-aaa/clustering/README.md

 ## now everything is ready to use hierarchical clustering algorithm
-we the use of cosine similarity matrix
+with the use of cosine similarity matrix

 then we can use results in Linkage function in, complete, ward or simple type in order to draw dendrogram the output is :